asantos2000/tensorflow-odonto/README.md

 $ docker run -it -p 6006:6006 -p 8888:8888 -v $PWD:/root gcr.io/tensorflow/tensorflow:latest-devel bash
 ```

-# Retrain
+# Retraining your model
 > You need to add your images on tf_files/training directory.
 Each subdirectory will be your label.
-Ie: tf_files/training/xr-panoramic contain all x-ray panoramic images
+Ie: tf_files/training/xr-panoramic contain all x-ray panoramic images.
-> For copyright reasons images are not included.
+> Because of copyright reasons images are not included.

 ```bash
 # set env variables for retrain